 I know she will kill me for mentioning this here – We had gone to watch this super flop movie –‘Pyar me kabhi kabhi’ and there was this scene where a girl’s boyfriend is dying.
 While we waited for the movie to come to an end, my best friend sobbed her heart away.
 She used her handkerchief, then mine and a few more tissues.
 The rest of our gang started laughing and she bawled all the more.
 To this day both of us laugh when we remember this.

 Post graduation, we took up jobs.
 We made new friends.
 We still remained the best of buddies.
 Marriage and kids have failed to separate us.
 She took leave from work and was at my bedside when I went into labor to deliver my son.
 We may not talk or meet every day.
 But we know that we are there for each other always.
 And as luck may have it, our sons are good friends too.

 So you see, chuddy buddies are a must in our lives.
 They’ll be there to share your joys.
 They’ll offer their shoulders for you to cry on.
 They’ll also be good punching bags for you to vent your frustration when things go awfully wrong.
-However, to maintain a lasting friendship you need to get out of the virtual world.
-Meet whenever time permits, call up instead of ‘smsing ‘ or ‘whatsupping’ as life and time fly by real fast!
+To maintain a lasting friendship you need to get out of the virtual world, though.
+Meet whenever time permits, call up instead of typing out SMSes by the dozen.
+WhatsApp is nothing as compared to catching up in person, either.
+Life and time fly by real fast…